p-christ/nn_builder/README.md

-**nn_builder builds neural networks in 1 line** to save you time.
+**nn_builder builds neural networks in 1 line**.
 You specify the type of network you want and it builds it.

 ### Install